phatboysh/DynamicObjectTracking/README.md

 ConflictEnd is only emitted when *all* tracked objects have vacated a threshold area.

 # Public Methods
-  > void ChangeThresholdSize(float threshold, GameObject trackedObject = default(GameObject), string objectType = default(string))
+  > void ChangeThresholdSize(float threshold, GameObject trackedObject, string objectType)

  * **float threshold** the new threshold size you wish to set.
- * **GameObject trackedObject** (optional) the particular tracked object whos threshold you wish to change.
+ * **GameObject trackedObject** *(Optional)* the particular tracked object whos threshold you wish to change.
- * **string objectType** (optional) the field name of the threshold you'd like to change
+ * **string objectType** *(Optional)* the field name of the threshold you'd like to change

-*Remarks: you must include at least one of the optional arguments - - both options change the threshold size for an entire field, not individual objects.*
+*Remarks: you must include at least one of the optional arguments - - both options change the threshold size for an entire field, not individual objects.
+If you are using the trigger implementation, use the ChangeTriggerSize instead.*

   > void InsertNewTrackedObject(GameObject trackedObject, WorldMonitors owner, string objectAffiliation, float threshold)